-The Bank's premises are measured at revalued amount less accumulated depreciation.
+The Bank's premises are measured at the revalued amount less accumulated depreciation.
 The revaluation amount is determined on the basis of open market values provided periodically, at least every five years, by independent valuers.
 The Bank occupies almost the full complement of two adjacent and prestigious houses - Nos.
 53 and 58 in East Street, Valletta, close to the 'Lower Barrakka' Gardens and with views of the Grand Harbour and the three cities.
 The buildings date to the eighteenth century and are structurally sound and complete of finishes of a very high standard.
-The valuation of the property is in line with the value of properties in the same area.
-The market valuation, as determined by the directors following consultation with an independent valuer on 25 May 2012, of the property disclosed in note 17 was €1,750,000.
-Reference was made to current market prices for properties in the area as at 31 December 2016, and it was determined that this valuation is still reflective of the current market price.
-The valuation is deemed to reflect a level 3 in the fair value hierarchy.
+During 2017, the Bank acquired new premises at 4, Castille Place and at 31 December 2017 was in the process of commencing extensive improvements and refurbishment to the building.